livingdocsIO/documentation/reference-docs/includes/embed_and_list.md

 ```

 First note that the component makes use of the `embed-teaser` service for the `doc-include` directive `gallery-embed`.
 It instances the service.
 In the `defaultParams` we pass a `layout` to the server-side rendering.
 The most important thing is the configuration in `config.search`.
-The configuration is equivalent to the one of the dashboard search.
-Please see [here](../editor-configuration/menu-and-dashboards.md) for all available options.
+The configuration is equivalent to base filters of the dashboard search.
+Please see [here](../project-config/search/base_filter.md) for all available options.
 The configuration in the example above allows the user to select available filters for `documentState` (e.g. published, etc.) and adds the hidden queries to only show articles (no pages) and of the articles only the subset of image galleries.
 This seems to be a sane default for an image gallery search modal.

 #### Server-side registration